WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 * [LC, FL] *Data exchange agreements*.
 DEXA protocol for data exchange;
 * [PP, PK] *Context preservation & governance*.
 Overlays Capture Architecture for data presentation.

 At the start of his user journey, Fredrik has to interact with the information system.
 Section two, "Credential Representation", deals with the challenges for systems designers.
 We present the current state-of-the-art credential rendering and demonstrate the need to decouple verifiable data from the presentation layer.
-For Fredrik and the swiss pharmacists to have a trusted relationship, such decoupling is required.
+For Fredrik and the Swiss pharmacists to have a trusted relationship, such decoupling is required.
 Each will rely on the level of assurance provided by their respective systems, not a common platform.

 Similarly, section three, "Data Exchange Agreements (DEXA) protocol", demonstrates the need to link verifiable data to context-dependent agreements.
 Fredrik receives a prescription within the Swedish ecosystem designed for the country and uses it in a different ecosystem.
 Starting from the legal requirement of data protection, we introduce how agreements link to a transaction through the open-source protocol DEXA.